Conrad Festival: Programme council

-Festival Concept
+Festival concept

 The concept of the Conrad Festival is based on two principles.
 Each day of the festival is devoted to a separate phenomena related to literature.
 The culmination of each day is a meeting with a foreign writer as well as many related events.

 Conrad Award

 Starting with the seventh edition of the Conrad Festival in 2015, the Conrad Award (whose monetary worth is 30,000 zloty) will be given.
 This prize will be awarded for debut books published in the previous year in Poland by up-and-coming writers.
-The city of Krakow is the main sponsor of this award, in partnership with the Book Institute, Tygodnik Powszechny Foundation and Krakow Festival Office.
+The city of Kraków is the main sponsor of this award, in partnership with the Book Institute, Tygodnik Powszechny Foundation and Kraków Festival Office.
 Nominations for this award are put forward by readers and publishing houses.